rzksobhy27/lox/chapter-1-Scanner.md

         return string
 ```

-### ⇁ numbers
+### ⇁ number literals

-all scans in our languages are floats at runtime
+all numbers in our languages are floats at runtime

 ```python
             elif token = '"':